 We have a horse in for rehab at the moment who underwent an interspinous ligament desmotomy 10 weeks ago.
 We have a fairly steady stream of horses post-surgery from this operation now.
 From our perspective, it has been a major breakthrough in the treatment of overriding dorsal spinous processes (kissing spines).
 Secret is lovely little horse who previously raced and is a bit of a sensitive soul, but is a real trier – like so many thoroughbreds really.

 The coming week will see us sitting on him for the first time since before his surgery.
 We introduce the weight of a rider carefully and slowly and almost treat them like breakers before getting on, often leaning over them first.
 They can feel really wobbly when you first sit on them again — I think they have to get used to their bodies feeling different when ridden.
 So far all of his responses have been positive, here’s hoping the same applies here!

 Like many riders, I suffer from the effects of previous injuries and mishaps gained as a result of a career in horses.
 To make matters worse, I’m no ballerina in terms of my posture and am constantly rushing around at work.
 All in all it’s not ideal mix for the comfort of my long-suffering body!

-Thankfully I am able to access the services of our osteopath Liz Launder, who treats 2-legged patients as well as 4-legged ones!
+Thankfully I am able to access the services of our osteopath Liz Launder, who treats two-legged patients as well as four-legged ones!
 As well as dealing with my pain, Liz is helping me to be more aware of the way I stand, bend, sit… I don’t know when we get to the bit where I learn how to walk!?